 If you do plan on a complete self-guided stay, you will need to bring all your own food and beverages to the yurt.
 There are basic spices, oil, and cooking supplies, as well as metal buckets for melting snow into water.
 The yurts do have solar lighting, but you will need to bring a headlamp and we suggest you pack extra batteries.
 Sleeping pads are provided, but you will need to bring your own sleeping bags and pillow for your stay (WRO can provide sleeping bags and pillows for an additional charge).
 When you leave, you will need to take everything you brought in back out with you—please do not leave trash or food at the yurt!
 Shovels are provided and you will be responsible for snow removal from platforms, rooves, and paths during your stay.

 People reserving the Ridgeline can easily plan a trip without traveling in avalanche terrain.
 However, you are still responsible for your own safety in the backcountry on a self-guided trip.
 If planning a backcountry ski outing, everyone should have basic avalanche gear and know how to use it: transceiver, shovel, probe, and backpack.
 Read the local avalanche forecast, do your own stability test and make smart choices.
 The winter backcountry can be extremely dangerous and you need to have the necessary skills to travel safely in these areas.

 - Look at the calendar below to check availability.

-- Input dates into the rental calendar on our reservation page.
-Continue through checkout process to complete rental.
-Availability calendar is not updated immediately, but after checkout your reservation is confirmed and your dates are reserved.
-Let us know if you have any issues with reservation system.
+- Input your desired available dates into the rental calendar on our reservation page.
+Select the yurt and continue through the checkout process to complete your rental.
+The availability calendar is not updated immediately, but after checkout your reservation is confirmed and your dates are reserved.
+You will receive a confirmation e-mail with more information and further instructions.
+Let us know if you have any issues with the reservation system.